magali-gs/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Programming for Data Science with Python nanodegree from Udacity.
+This project is part of Programming for Data Science with Python nanodegree from Udacity, and it used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

 ### Files used
 chicago.csv